Transactions

 Locks

 Versioning of Cypress nodes is related to the concept of locks.
-By taking a lock on the node, the transaction expresses its intention to work with the node according to the locking mode and, if successful, gets a guarantee that:
+By acquiring a lock on the node, the transaction expresses its intention to work with the node in locking mode.
+If the transaction manages to acquire a lock, it is guaranteed that:

 - It is allowed to work with this node in the specified manner.